 - Those same systems and workflows can translate to other areas as well

 Accessible Educational Materials, Alternate Format, Captioning/Transcription, Uncategorized

-Jenny has been at Salem State University since 2007, first working with an alternative admission program and with Disability Services since 2011.
+Jenny has been at Salem State University since 2007, first working with an alternative admission program and then since 2011 in the Disability Services office.
 She started as an office manager and has worked her way up as an Alternative Text Specialist and now as Assistant Director overseeing Alternative Format Production.
-She has a B.S. in Business Administration from Central Washington University and an M.Ed. in Library Media Studies from Salem State University.
+Jenny has a B.S. in Business Administration from Central Washington University and an M.Ed. in Library Media Studies from Salem State University.
 She loves her job, especially researching and thinking through solutions for inaccessible courses and course materials.
-When she isn't working, she is doing her best to keep up with her husband and four (!) kids while doing her best to stay on top of the ever growing list of audiobooks or podcasts she wants to get through.
+When she isn't working, she is doing her best to keep up with her husband and four (!) kids while also staying on top of the ever-growing list of audiobooks or podcasts she wants to get through.

 Lisa Bibeau is the Assistant Dean for Access at Salem State University.
 Lisa began her career at the University of Massachusetts in their Learning Disabilities Center before moving to the Office of Disability Services at the University of North Carolina at Greensboro.
 Lisa has been leading the Disability Services Office at Salem State University since 2002.
 Currently, she oversees the support of students and the public who may need accommodations while visiting the university.
 Lisa has taught graduate and undergraduate courses at multiple universities.
 She is currently an adjunct professor in the Health Care Studies department teaching Health and Disability Across the Lifespan, which she designed at SSU.